zilliztech/codelabs/codelabs/get-started-with-vector-db-0/index.md

 >>> document = collection.find_one({'Author': 'Bill Bryson'})
 ```

 This type of querying methodology is not dissimilar to that of traditional relational databases, which rely on SQL statements to filter and fetch data.
 The concept is the same: databases for structured/semi-structured data perform filtering and querying using mathematical (e.g. `<=`, string distance) or logical (e.g. `EQUALS`, `NOT`) operators across numerical values and/or strings.
-For traditional relational databases, this is called _relational algebra_; for those of you unfamiliar with it, trust us when we say it's much worse than linear algebra.
+For traditional relational databases, this is called _relational algebra_; for those of you unfamiliar with it, trust me when I say it's much worse than linear algebra.
 You may have seen examples of extremely complex filters being constructed through relational algebra, but the core concept remains the same - traditional databases are _deterministic_ systems that always return exact matches for a given set of filters.

 Unlike databases for structured/semi-structured data, vector database queries are done by specifying an input _query vector_ as opposed to SQL statement or data filters (such as `{'Author': 'Bill Bryson'}`).
 This vector is the embedding-based representation of the unstructured data.
 As a quick example, this can be done in Milvus with the following snippet (using `pymilvus`):